NickWithBotronics/Dataset-Foundry-WebUI/README.md

 # Dataset-Foundry
-Create Datasets to train LLM, get price estimates, format your dataset.
+Create Alpaca Formated Datasets to train LLM, get price estimates, format your dataset.
 HUGE WIP

 In order to run change Upload folder direrctory in line 10 of your Main.py